hluk/CopyQ/src/scriptable/README.md

 ###### mimeOwner (application/x-copyq-owner)

-If this type is available, the clipboard was set from CopyQ (from script or copied items).
+If available, the clipboard was set from CopyQ (from script or copied items).

 ###### mimeClipboardMode (application/x-copyq-clipboard-mode)